handsontable/handsontable/examples/README.md

 For more details see the [Folder structure](#folder-structure) section.

+**Note:** The https://examples.handsontable.com/examples/ URL is not CORS-enabled.
+If that poses a problem, you can use the GitHub-based, CORS-enabled direct equivalent: https://handsontable.github.io/handsontable.

 ### Creating new examples

 Read the [Templates Guideline](./templates/README.md) for the detailed information about new code examples creation.